OpenRowingCommunity/c2bluetooth/docs/internals.md

 # Internal API and Design Concepts
 This document is meant to be similar to the [API](API.md) document, but specifically for providing an overview of the internal API organization.

-Only people interested in contributing to c2bluetooth should need to understand things at this level.
+Only people interested in modifying c2bluetooth should need to understand things at this level.

+This also can be thought of as an outline of many of the (often low-level) things that c2bluetooth "takes care of" for impleenting applications in keeping with the [Silent Protector principle](API.md#the-silent-protector).

 ## Internal API Concepts
 #### Commands